 How to Plan a Country Menu

-A country Thanksgiving menu revolves around farm-fresh ingredients and simple flavors.
+A country-inspired Thanksgiving menu revolves around farm-fresh ingredients and simple flavors.
 Guests should find dishes that evoke a sense of nostalgia and comfort—try to remind them of something Grandma used to make!

 How to Set a Country Thanksgiving Table

 When setting the table, aim for a farmhouse feel.
 Warm, neutral colors, mixed textures and functional pieces can all give you that rustic vibe.
-For our table setting, we stuck with simple white plates, then dressed them up with buffalo-check napkins and woven placemats (we’re obsessed with these natural fiber ones) .
-For servingware, we tried out metal tubs, neutral casserole dishes and wire baskets.
+For our table setting, we stuck with simple white plates, then dressed them up with buffalo-check napkins and woven placemats.
+For serveware, we tried out metal tubs, neutral casserole dishes and wire baskets.

 How to Give Thanks: Thankful Tree

 Before you dig into your Thanksgiving feast, consider reflecting on the true meaning of the holiday.
 We suggest setting up a Thankful tree.

 All you need to do is arrange a collection of long twigs (real or faux) in a tall vase.
 Then, set out paper leaves, pens and ribbons for your guests to write out what they’re thankful for.
 Hang the leaves on the “tree,” then spend some time as a group expressing blessings.
 This is a great activity for guests to do before dinner or when there’s a lull in the action, and it’s perfect for kids and adults alike.